 Our tests are designed to be performed on a range of processed histology and cytology specimens, including resections, Fine Needle Aspirates (FNAs), core biopsies etc. Generally, these are received in the format of formalin-fixed paraffin-embedded (FFPE) blocks, although we are happy to also accept slides (stained/unstained) or curls pre-cut from such blocks, as well as air-dried or alcohol fixed direct smears from FNA samples or even pre-extracted DNA (we don’t recommend sending RNA).

 Please note that when submitting curls or extracted DNA, either a H&E stained slide must be submitted with the material or a pathologist must have reviewed the material prior to dispatch and confirmed that it meets our minimum assay requirements, see below.
 For somatic mutation requests, any cases where the tumour content cannot be verified prior to analysis will be returned untested.

 How much is enough?

-Multi-gene (NGS) tests require that tumour cells comprise >5% of total nucleated cells
+Multi-gene (NGS) tests require that tumour cells comprise >5% of all nucleated cells

-Single-gene tests require that tumour cells comprise >10% of total nucleated cells
+Single-gene tests (KRAS, NRAS, BRAF & EGFR) require that tumour cells comprise >10% of all nucleated cells

 For any samples received that are below the above cut offs, we will perform macro-dissection whenever possible (cannot be performed on pre-cut curls) in order to selectively harvest high tumour content sub-areas.
 However should this not be technically possible, samples will unfortunately have to be rejected and returned untested.

 To avoid unnecessary sample rejection, we strongly suggest that either all available material is sent or that a pathologist reviews all such material locally first and selects that which is likely to yield the most DNA with the highest relative tumour content.